unkcpz/unkcpz.github.io/content/post/2025-01-25-how-to-debug-async-in-aiida.md

 <!-- # Debugging Asynchronous Programming in AiiDA -->

+This blog is the backup of what I publish on the AiiDA blog: https://aiida.net/news/posts/2025-01-31-how-to-debug-async-in-aiida.html

 Asynchronous allows program to scale better by switching tasks run on CPU while waiting on I/O, network operations, or other tasks that don’t require constant processing.
-However, debugging async code can be tricky especially in the context of **AiiDA**, where the event loop may be configured in unorthodox ways.
+However, debugging async code can be tricky especially in the context of **AiiDA**, where the event loop may be configured in a uncommon ways.

-In this blog post, we will:
+In this blog post, I will:

 1. Introduce asynchronous programming in AiiDA.
 1. Explore why debugging async code is difficult.